pelya/android-keyboard-gadget/README.md

 Professional or 'gamer' USB keyboards report several keyboard HID descriptors, which creates several keyboard devices in host PC, to overcome that 7-key limit.

-The scancode table for each key is available in file [scancodes.c](remote-client/scancodes.c) - that is,  key 'a' has scancode scancode 4, 'b' is 5, '1' is 30, Enter/Return is 40, Escape is 41 etc.
+The scancode table for each key is available [in hid-gadget-test utility](hid-gadget-test/jni/hid-gadget-test.c#L33).
 Extended keys, such as Play/Pause, are not supported, because they require modifying USB descriptor in kernel patch.

 Mouse event is an array of 4 bytes, first byte is a bitmask of currently pressed mouse buttons: